BenMcLean/Voxel2Pixel/BenVoxel/README.md

 Corresponds to one or more of the `points` objects in the JSON format.
 It contains:
 - `Count`: One unsigned 16-bit integer for the number of points.
 - For each point:
-  - `Key`: One `KeyString` for the point key, expected to be unique within this chunk.
+  - `Key`: One `KeyString` for the point key.
 Empty string key specifies the origin of the model.
 If empty string key is specified in neither the model nor global metadata then the origin should be assumed to be at the bottom center of the model calculated as `[width >> 1, depth >> 1, 0]`.
   - `Coordinates`: Three signed 32-bit integers for the X, Y and Z coordinates.
 #### `PALC` chunk (Palettes)
 Named color palettes.